What Price Gold… $7,000… $14,000… $60,000?

 Men organize societies, or civilizations, to make their property and rights more secure – and to preserve the achievements and ideals of that society.
 But, in every case, they fail to bridge the gap between aim and realization; for, to preserve ideals, it is necessary that children of that society must survive.
 Where men send their male children to death and mutilation on the nearest battlefield – where parents cannibalize their young thru the process of governmental debt, the transmission of ideals fails – even if those ideals glorify the warrior class.

 Thus, if perpetuation of ideals is the aim, child rearing must be the first industry of society; and everything that subverts it must be the blackest of crimes.

 My main purpose here is – not to dwell on how men are affected by money founded properly or improperly, but – to explain how money of today is founded; I might deal with the other topic another day, it is too big for my purpose here, which brings us to the question that serves as the title for this article.
 A more precise question (less suitable for a title) would be, “What is the dollar value for gold that would redeem all dollar-denominated currency and dollar-denominated currency equivalents that have been issued into economic existence?”

-We must first take a slight detour.
-This involves an examination of the different types of collateral that stand behind issued dollars.
+We start with an examination of the different types of collateral that stand behind issued dollars.
 That gold remains the only valid collateral will become clear in the process.

 We start our search by examining the liability statement for the Federal Reserve (FR).
 The pertinent items are listed in the following table.

 Table 1.
 Currency and currency equivalents issued by the Federal Reserve (billions).
-Source, “Statistical Release” H4.1 for 2011 Oct 6 (issue date).
+Source, “Statistical Release” H4.1 for 2014 Ap 17 (issue date).

 The first item represents FR notes issued into circulation, the scrip you and I carry in our pockets.